 This change provides clarification, but is also necessary in order to implement the NSR program for fine particulate matter (PM2.5), which became a regulated pollutant in 2011.
 PM2.5 is a fraction of total particulate matter (PM) and course particulate matter (PM10), which both have baseline periods of 1977/1978, so DEQ did not established a separate baseline period for PM2.5.
-However, due to the number of years between the baseline period and when PM2.5 became a regulated pollutant and the likelihood that most sources are configured differently now than in the baseline period, DEQ did not believe it was appropriate to establish a baseline emission rate for PM2.5.
+However, due to the number of years between the baseline period and when PM2.5 became a regulated pollutant, and the likelihood that most sources are configured differently now than in the baseline period, DEQ did not believe it was appropriate to establish a baseline emission rate for PM2.5.
 In most cases, it would be impracticable to obtain the information from 1977/1978 to establish the baseline emission rate.
 Therefore, the 2011 rules required that a “netting basis” be established for PM2.5, but not a baseline emission rate.
 The rules specified that the initial netting basis for PM2.5 is the PM2.5 fraction of the PM10 netting basis in effect on May 1, 2011.
 Using this approach, the netting basis for PM2.5 reflects the current configuration of the facility, as well as all previous PM10 permitting decisions.
 As a result, moving forward, it is only necessary to compare emissions increases due to future changes at a source to the netting basis and not the baseline period.

 The netting basis is established for each NSR pollutant emitted from a source.
 Some sources have a netting basis of zero because they either did not exist in the baseline period or never went through NSR.
-For sources that have a netting basis, the netting basis is either equal to the baseline emission rate or was established in a previous NSR action.
+For sources that have a netting basis, the netting basis is calculated according to the definition of “netting basis” (current rules) or as proposed in the netting basis section in the PSEL rules (Division 222).
 For PM2.5, the initial netting basis is established relative to the PM10 netting basis in effect on May 1, 2011.

 Major Source Definition for Nonattainment and Maintenance Areas:

 As discussed above, the major source level in nonattainment and maintenance areas is currently defined in DEQ rules as the Significant Emission Rate for the nonattainment or maintenance area pollutant.
-DEQ is proposing to change the major source level to the federal major source level, which is 100 tons per year for the nonattainment areas in Oregon.
-This change allows DEQ to establish rules for minor sources, called State New Source Review, that will provide incentives to address the sources of air pollution in areas with air quality problems, but still maintain the minimum requirements of the federal program for federal major sources.
+DEQ is proposing to change the major source level to align with the major source level defined in the federal rules, which is 100 tons per year for the nonattainment areas in Oregon.
+This change allows DEQ to reorganize the NSR rules for minor sources into a program called State NSR, while the NSR rules that apply to major sources will be called “Major NSR”.
+Proposed revisions to the NSR rules for minor sources will provide incentives to address the sources of air pollution in areas with air quality problems, but still maintain the minimum requirements of the federal program for major sources.
+In addition, As a point of clarification, while DEQ proposes to adjust the applicability threshold for major sources and Major NSR to the level used in the federal rules, the term “major source” will no longer be used in the NSR rules and DEQ is not proposing to change the current definition of major source.